jalbarracinv/python-cbm-petscii-bbs/README.md

 2) funct.py -> main bbs functions

-3) head.seq -> a sequence (random chars) file generated with http://petscii.krissz.hu/
+3) head.seq -> a sequence (random chars) file generated with http://petscii.krissz.hu/ this is just to have "something" to show to the user.